SeedLegals automatically creates a share certificate for each shareholder in your cap table.

 Then you'll need to get a Director and a Witness to sign the share certificates.

 - If a user who has just Admin and Signatory roles (in the Users & Roles page) signs the share certificates then their signature will show as a Witness.

 - Or, if they also have the Director role then their signature will appear as a Director.

 So first get your Director to head to the share certificate page and click the SIGN ALL button.
 Then to add your Witness:

-- To invite the Witness to sign up to the platform.
+- Invite the Witness to sign up to the platform.

-- They will have to login and then direct them to the share certificates page (Cap Table > Certificates tab).
+- They will have to login and then direct them to the share certificates page (Shares > Certificates tab).
 Once there they can click the SIGN ALL button.

 - Once the share certificates are signed by the Witness you can head back to Users & Roles and remove them from your company profile.

 Send the signed share certificates to your investors

 As soon as a share certificate is signed by both parties, it's automatically available in the Documents folder for that shareholder.